Acly/krita-ai-diffusion/CONTRIBUTING.md

 **Important:** `{placeholders}` must be left unmodified!
 They will be replaced with actual content during runtime.

 To update an existing translation (eg. after the plugin has been updated and new text was added) simply search for entries which are `null`.
-These are valid, but not not translated yet.
+These are valid, but not translated yet.

 ## Contributing code